mindymallory/PriceAnalysis/docs/12-TheSoybeanCrush.md

 ### The 9-11-10 Spread

-The commercial oil processers use a 9-11-10 spread of 9 contracts of soybean oil, 11 contracts of soybean meal, and 10 contracts of soybeans to hedge their GPM.
+The commercial oil processors use a 9-11-10 spread of 9 contracts of soybean oil, 11 contracts of soybean meal, and 10 contracts of soybeans to hedge their GPM.

 Then the quantities match more closely.
 Ten contracts of soybeans produces